-Most engineers though, don’t work at recognizable companies.
+The thing is, most engineers don’t work at famous companies.

 Are you self-employed?

-Being a business owner also carries a heavy punch.
-The public equates business owners with smarts and wealth.
+Owning a business can really pack a punch.
+The public often equates business owners with brains and wealth.

-Most engineers though are risk-averse, and don’t typically start their own companies.
+But here’s the rub: most engineers are risk-averse and don’t usually start their own companies.

-Of course, you need to have a legitimate business too.
-Because these days, everyone on social media is a CEO entrepreneur.
+And hey, you need a legit business, too.
+Nowadays, everyone on social media claims to be a CEO entrepreneur.

 What type of projects do you work on?

-The problem is though, most engineers work on mundane projects as viewed by the public.
-For example, calculating beam loads for small buildings.
+Sadly, most engineers work on projects that the public finds mundane, like calculating beam loads for small buildings.

 “Are engineers underappreciated?” wrap up

-Clearly, this isn’t a black and white question.
-No different than how some doctors today feel they’re underappreciated.
+Clearly, this isn’t a black-and-white question.
+It’s no different than how some doctors nowadays feel underappreciated.

-In the end though, you should pursue a career for personal reasons.
-It should NEVER be for external validation.
-Your insecurities will remain and the fulfillment pursuit will become a moving target.
+Ultimately, though, you should pursue a career for personal reasons, not for external validation.
+Trust me, your insecurities will linger and chasing fulfillment will become a never-ending quest.

-But, appreciation from people in your company is a different story.
-Because through a lack of appreciation, your life can become a nightmare.
+However, appreciation from your coworkers is another story.
+A lack of appreciation can turn your life into a living nightmare.